 • Priority customer support: Prioritized support from Patreon to assist with issues, questions, or inquiries that creators may have about the platform.

-Patreon Premium is the most feature-rich tier of Patreon's platform, targeted at established creators and creative businesses who need a robust set of tools to manage their membership program.
-In addition to all the features offered by Patreon Pro, Patreon Premium provides users with dedicated partner support, team accounts, and a merch for membership feature, allowing creators to offer physical merchandise as part of a membership.
-The additional services included in Premium include:
+Patreon Premium was the most feature-rich tier of Patreon's platform, targeted at established creators and creative businesses who need a robust set of tools to manage their membership program.
+In addition to all the features offered by Patreon Pro, Patreon Premium provided users with dedicated partner support, team accounts, and a merch for membership feature, allowing creators to offer physical merchandise as part of a membership.
+The additional services included a dedicated partner manager who assisted a creator with growing their business, added merchandising service to support creators, and creator team accounts for other individuals to manage the creator page.

 Market